mhjarvis/IT-Cybersecurity-Stuff/Active Directory.md

     * Domain Computers - includes all existing computers in the domain.
     * Domain Controllers - includes all existing DCs on the domain.

+### Organizational Units
-* Organizational Units - container objects that allow you to classify user and machines.
+Container objects that allow you to classify user and machines.
 They are used to define sets of users with similar policing requirements.
+These objects are protected against accidental deletion, so you will need to enable the Advanced Features in the View menu.